-One drives in the main driveway through olive trees – but it wasn’t always this way.
+One enters the main driveway through olive trees – but it wasn’t always this way.
 One used to enter the winery past rows of vineyards planted all the way to the edge of the driveway with the main parking lot on site of the present day round-about.
 Both parking lots (on the left and right side of the main driveway) are surrounded by rows of grapes and gives one a good chance to see a grapevine up close.
 An excellent garden is situated on the north side of the main building.
 Like other often visited wineries in Napa Valley, they maintain a good sized gift shop.

 No appointment is necessary for several general wine tasting options.

 A great place to relax and taste wine is on the benches and stone walls near the main lawn.
 On a busy weekend with good weather there are always plenty of people tasting outside overlooking the winery, the vineyards and the expansive lawn.
 Art plays a prominent role here – as you wander the grounds you will see statues, paintings and other works of art.
 Robert’s wife Margrit played a critical role in this regard by introducing various works of art to the winery from a number of artists.